kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/architecture.md

 ### High Speed Interconnect
 We could simple wire up the nodes with normal ethernet cables or if we are insane try WiFi.
-This works fine if we do not have a lot of data that gets send around.
+This works fine, if we do not have a lot of data that gets send around.
 It is the same as with the internet connection at home, if we watch two 4K video streams, download the latest data bundles for our new cool project we will see that performance goes down.

 This is basically the reason for the high speed interconnect.